czhd-create/world_cup_2026/README.md

 SGP_time - estimated kickoff time (Singapore time)

 *The lower the match_ranking, the higher the likelihood of high football quality based on the teams' combined ranks.
+The actual match entertainment value may defer wildly. :)